A person’s lips can swell on one side for several reasons, such as allergic reactions, injuries, or long-term medical conditions.

 Melkersson-Rosenthal syndrome

-According to the National Organization of Rare Disorders, Melkersson-Rosenthal syndrome (MRS) is a rare neurological disorder that causes long-lasting, recurrent face swelling.
+According to the National Organization of Rare Disorders, Melkersson-Rosenthal syndrome (MRS) is a rare neurological disorder that causes long lasting, recurrent face swelling.

 MRS can also cause weakness in the facial muscles and a fissured tongue.

-It is similar to granulomatous cheilitis, where the first symptom is often swelling in the upper lip, but it can also first affect the lower lip, the cheeks, eyelids, or one side of the scalp.
+It is similar to granulomatous cheilitis, where the first symptom is often swelling in the upper lip, but it can also first affect the lower lip, cheeks, eyelids, or one side of the scalp.

 The swelling in MRS may become permanent and will continue to return once the first episode passes.